 • workload and performance reporting,

-• advanced IT automation scenarios.
+• automation scenarios.